mrabbitz/Project1-CUDA-Flocking/README.md

 FPS is measured using the GLFW timer.

-In cases where Visualization of the boids is disabled, the framerate reported will be for the the simulation only.
+Visualization of the boids is disabled so that the framerate reported will be for the the simulation only.